-Seeing as, when Yisrael do the Will of Hakadosh-Baruch-Hu, the wild animals will do them no harm (See Iyov, 5:53), why does the Torah inform them that they will not be able to destroy the Cana'ani nations quickly - due to the influx of wild beasts?
+Seeing as, when Yisrael do the will of Hakadosh-Baruch-Hu, the wild animals will do them no harm (See Iyov, 5:53), why does the Torah inform them that they will not be able to destroy the Cana'ani nations quickly on account of the wild beasts?

-Rashi and Ramban (citing the Sifri): Moshe 1 is predicting here that Yisrael will sin, rendering them unworthy of the miracle 2 that no wild beasts will enter the towns that are temporarily devoid of inhabitants (to devour the carcasses of the slain - Targum Yonasan).
+Rashi (citing the Sifri) and Ramban: Moshe 1 is predicting here that Yisrael will sin, rendering them unworthy of the miracle 2 that wild beasts will not harm them (when they come to devour the carcasses of the slain - Targum Yonasan).